17 Things to Do in Palermo, Sicily’s Surprising Capital CityItaly

 Indulge in some Sicilian desserts.

-Cannoli are possibly Sicily’s most famous export: the crunchy pastry shell is deep-fried and then stuffed with ricotta cheese, and is an incredibly delicious treat.
+Cannoli are possibly Sicily’s most famous export and arguably one of the most delicious Sicilian foods: the crunchy pastry shell is deep-fried and then stuffed with ricotta cheese, and is an incredibly delicious treat.

 Cassata, though not as well-known as cannoli, is another ubiquitous Sicilian dessert.
 Made from a sponge cake soaked in liqueur or fruit juice, the cake is then layered with ricotta and topped with marzipan.
 We most commonly saw it served with candied fruit on top as well!